 Panerai pioneered a material called Carbotech just a few years ago in 2015.
 This ultra-tough component is made of reinforced carbon fiber, making it perfect for the brand’s rugged and utilitarian designs.
 The material’s composition also gives it a distinctive grain, so it looks just as good as it performs.

-Carbon glass is another material that’s new to the field of watchmaking.
+Carbon glass and carbon fiber is another material that’s new to the field of watchmaking.
 Girard-Perregaux is the first to employ this revolutionary component in one of the latest additions to their Laureato Absolute collection.
 This iteration of carbon integrates pigmented glass fibers during a high temperature injection.
 The result is 100 times stiffer than steel and a truly one-of-a-kind look.

 In 2018, the Swatch Group announced the development of a brand new alloy called Nivachron in partnership with Audemars Piguet.
 They created the material as an alternative to silicon for parts of the movement, like the hairspring.
 Nivachron has a complex composition with a titanium base, allowing it to retain the malleability of metal alloys while remaining anti-magnetic as well as temperature- and shock-resistant.